mozilla-services/socorro/docs/overview.rst

 After the crash gets through the processing pipeline, the processed crash is saved to several places:

-1. AWS S3
+1. cloud storage (e.g. AWS S3 or GCS)
 2. Elasticsearch
-3. AWS S3 (different bucket) to be ingested into Telemetry BigQuery
+3. cloud storage (different bucket) to be ingested into Telemetry BigQuery

 .. seealso::